vijay033/ImageCaptioning_Detection/README.md

 # ImageCaptioning_Detection
 Tensorflow model porting in android for image captioning and object detection in a image

-1. Download Assest and Libs Folder from : https://drive.google.com/drive/folders/1ns7XIRHZhWUfUn8DvLzgaXHJXiPDVl2F?usp=sharing
+1. Download APK, Assest and Libs Folder from : https://drive.google.com/drive/folders/1ns7XIRHZhWUfUn8DvLzgaXHJXiPDVl2F?usp=sharing
 2. Model for image captioning is inherited from : https://github.com/neural-nuts/Cam2Caption